jboss-developer/jboss-eap-quickstarts/wsba-coordinator-completion-simple/README.md

 What is it?
 -----------

-This example demonstrates the deployment of a WS-BA (WS Business Activity) enabled JAX-WS Web service bundled in a WAR archive for deployment to Red Hat JBoss Enterprise Application Platform.
+The `wsba-coordinator-completion-simple` quickstart demonstrates the deployment of a WS-BA (WS Business Activity) enabled JAX-WS Web service bundled in a WAR archive (Participant Completion protocol) for deployment to Red Hat JBoss Enterprise Application Platform.

 The Web service exposes a simple 'set' collection as a service.
 The Service allows items to be added to the set within a Business Activity.